-The Maryland Court of Appeals ruled today that significant portions of a law authorizing police to collect DNA samples at the time of arrest for suspects of violent crimes is unconstitutional.
+The Maryland Court of Appeals ruled today that significant portions of a law authorizing police to collect DNA samples at the time of arrest for suspects of violent crimes are unconstitutional.

 Judges Barbera and Wilner dissented from the majority opinion.
 I would have, too.
 I just don’t think DNA is an unreasonable search, I really don’t.